Double Vision

 Am I dead?

-Was I ever even fucking born?!
+Was I even fucking born?!

-The streetlight above him flickered out.
+The streetlight above him flickered, and went out.

 He’s got the life I’ve always wanted, he thought, The Double is living my life without anyone even noticing that I’m gone!

 He couldn’t stop thinking about it.
 Instead of sleeping he just paced around his house for hours and hours, questioning his own reflection in the mirror.
 He began to see himself as an illusion; questioning the crooked lump on the bridge of his nose, the dishevelled hair.
 He pinched his skin like it was made out of modelling clay, leaving big red marks on his cheekbones.
 Could his reflection be that easy to replicate?
 He combed his hair back with some water, trying to style it in the same way that The Double did; slicked back and matched with a devil-may-care attitude.
-To his surprise, his face instantly brightened, and his posture even seemed to straighten up a little bit.
-He saw himself differently in that moment, a contorted comprehension suddenly dawned on him.

 If he can copy me, then why can’t I copy him?

+His unruly curls sprang unceremoniously back out of place.
 The shadow came back over his eyes.

 It was stupid to even consider it; everyone would see through you in an instant.